-In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of MPL cancers include:
+In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of mouth and oral cancers include:

-Smoking (or the use of smokeless tobacco, sometimes called “chewing tobacco” or “snuff”) is a cause of MPL cancers.
+Smoking (or the use of smokeless tobacco, sometimes called “chewing tobacco” or “snuff”) is a cause of mouth and oral cancers.
 Chewing betel quid (nuts wrapped in a betel leaf coated with calcium hydroxide), with or without added tobacco, is also a risk factor for cancers of the mouth and pharynx.
-It is estimated that as much as 90 per cent of mouth cancers worldwide are attributable to tobacco use, alcohol consumption or a combination of both.
+It is estimated that as much as 90% of mouth cancers worldwide are attributable to tobacco use, alcohol consumption or a combination of both.

 Oral infection with high-risk human papilloma viruses (HPV) is a risk factor for mouth cancer.
-It is estimated that 72 per cent of oropharyngeal cancer is linked to high-risk HPV infection.
+It is estimated that 72% of oropharyngeal cancer is linked to high-risk HPV infection.

 Exposure to asbestos increases the risk of laryngeal cancer.

-Over 90 per cent of oral cavity, pharyngeal and laryngeal cancers are squamous cell carcinomas.
+Over 90% of oral cavity, pharyngeal and laryngeal cancers are squamous cell carcinomas.

 Cancers of the mouth, pharynx and larynx, like other cancer types, are the result of genetic alterations that lead to small, localised lesions in the mucosal membranes (very thin membranes that cover the gastrointestinal tract from the mouth to the anus) that grow in an abnormal way (dysplasia).
 These lesions may then progress to carcinoma in situ and/or become invasive cancers.